-- The creation of healthy environments, for farms and forests how good would that be.
-Be in harmony with nature I think there is a place for everything in our world.
+- The creation of healthy environments for farms and forests.
+How good would that be?
+Be in harmony with nature.
+I think there is a place for everything in our world.

 - Mushrooms could present a sustainable fuel source in the near future.
-A clean source which does not pollute and does not pose a health risk for all living things.
-Mushrooms form part of natures recycling system and in case they would not exist there would be no plants as mushrooms and mycelium break down rocks and organic matter, turning it into the soil which plants need to grow.
+A clean source that does not pollute and does not pose a health risk for all living things.
+Mushrooms form part of nature’s recycling system and in case they would not exist there would be no plants as mushrooms and mycelium break down rocks and organic matter, turning it into the soil which plants need to grow.

 Please have a look at this video, it is so interesting and eye-opening.

-Lindsay Oberst of the Food Revolution Network provided this exciting news.
+Source: Lindsay Oberst of the Food Revolution Network provided this exciting news.